 There are two categories of Juvenile Competitions.
 These are (i) Juvenile, for all juveniles members; and (ii) Junior for juveniles aged under 13 years.
 The competitions for Juvenile members will continue to run in parallel with the adult competitions.
 The competitions for Junior members will be held on different days.
 These competitions will be shorter ‘child friendly’ competitions lasting 3 hours with an emphasis on fun and tuition.
 Juniors, aged under 13 years may also fish in the main Juvenile competitions.

-The 2019 Competition Programme was published in February 2019. – Click Here to download
+The 2020 Competition Programme will be published in February 2020. – Click Here to download

 Angler of the Year 2019

 Congratulations to Colin, Imogen and Niall on their fantastic achievement in 2018.

-To view the full table of winners of the Angler of the Year award dating back to 1975. – Click Here
+To view the full table of winners of the Angler of the Year award from 1975 to 2019. – Click Here